 EmploymentAdd to Portfolio

-Significant recent cases include:
+Significant cases in the EAT include:

 - Jose v Julio IRLR 180 – the first appellate authority on the correct interpretation and application of the "domestic worker exception" in the National Minimum Wage Regulations 1999, as well as race discrimination